kuzzleio/documentation/src/core/1/guides/kuzzle-depth/scalability/index.md

 ### High Availability

-A Kuzzle cluster shares the processing of requests and this dispatching of real-time notifications.
+A Kuzzle cluster shares the processing of requests and the dispatching of real-time notifications.
 From 2 nodes onwards, even if a problem causes a service interruption on a server, the availability of the application will not be affected.

 ### Scaling without service interruption